Small Cell Lung Cancer

 What causes small cell lung cancer?

-While anyone can get lung cancer, current and former smokers are most at risk for small cell lung cancer.
+While anyone can get lung cancer, people who smoke, used to smoke or who are exposed to tobacco smoke (second-hand smoke) have an increased risk of developing small cell lung cancer.
 Other risk factors include:

 Diagnosis and Tests

-Chest X-rays are typically the first step to screen for any type of lung cancer.
-If images show suspicious spots on a lung, your healthcare provider may order one or more of these diagnostic tests:
+Chest X-rays are typically the first step to evaluate someone for any type of lung cancer.
+If images show suspicious spots on your lung, a healthcare provider may order one or more of these diagnostic tests:

-- Biopsy: A needle biopsy removes tissue samples from the lungs.
+- Biopsy: A needle biopsy removes tissue samples from your lungs.
 Lab pathologists check the biopsy for cancer cells.

-- Bronchoscopy: Using a bronchoscope, your provider looks inside the lung’s airways for tumors.
-At the same time, providers can remove tissue samples to biopsy.
+- Bronchoscopy: Using a bronchoscope, your provider looks inside of your lung’s airways for tumors.
+At the same time, they may remove tissue samples to biopsy.